whosonfirst/go-whosonfirst-pip-v2/README.md

 16:40:29.562617 [wof-pip-server] STATUS finished indexing
 ```

-_Note the part where you need to get a [Mapzen API key](https://mapzen.com/developers/) in order for the map-y parts of things to work._
+_Note the part where you need to get a [Nextzen Map Tiles API key](https://www.nextzen.org/developers/) in order for the map-y parts of things to work._

 And finally: